What Is Property of the Bankruptcy Estate?

 All of Your Stuff

-Assets you become entitled to after your filing aren’t included in the bankruptcy estate, except for a few exceptions.
+Assets you become entitled to after your filing aren’t included in the bankruptcy estate, except for a few exceptions such as awards of life insurance and inheritances within a certain timeframe.
 The following are common types of property included in the bankruptcy estate.

 Your Bankruptcy Estate includes: